iotabots/docs/docs/faq.md

 > No, they will be gone as soon as the Testnet is reseted, wich is every other day.
 But there is a initiative `#SaveTheBots`.

 6. What does `SaveTheBots` mean?
-> Current IOTABOTS are deployed on the tesnet.
+> Current IOTABOTS are deployed on the testnet.
 The `SaveTheBots` initiative tries to make a successfull transition - so the users can hold their IOTABOTS.

 7. What can I do with them?
 > Download the one you minted and use it as a profile picture.